otaviomuraca/otaviomuraca/README.md

 <div style = "coffe" align ="left">

-If you like what I do, maybe consider help me to keep studying
+If you like what I do, maybe consider help me keep my studies.
 <br>🥺👉👈 <br>
 <br>